uutzinger/design/Biomedical_Engineering_Design.md

  - Test plan for validation and verification
  - Human Subjects Testing

-### A-6 Design for Manufacturability <!-- omit in toc -->
+### A-6 Design for Manufacturability & Assembly<!-- omit in toc -->
- - Materials and Process Selection
+ - Manufacturability
  - Assembly Process
  - Minimizing Cost and Complexity
+ - Materials and Process Selection
  - Bill of Materials

 ### A-7 Regulatory and Standard Awareness <!-- omit in toc -->
- - Medical Device Classes
- - Design Controls
- - Design Standards
+ - Section L
- - Traceability and Documentation for Regulatory Submission

 ### A-8 Ethics, Sustainability <!-- omit in toc -->
  - Accessibility and Inclusiveness